 Catch22 is determined to make all efforts to prevent discrimination or unfair treatment against, and promote equality of opportunity for, all members of staff, potential members of staff or users of its services on the grounds of sex, race, gender, religion, marital status, sexual orientation, responsibilities for dependants, age, disability or offending background.
-The organisation is opposed to discriminatory attitudes, and is committed to translating this into all aspects of its everyday work.
+We are opposed to discriminatory attitudes and are committed to translating this into all aspects of our everyday work.

 People with Convictions

-Our application form contains a section on Rehabilitation of Offenders, where the post being applied for is exempt from the provisions of the Rehabilitation of Offenders Act (1974).
-When responding to these questions, the applicant must disclose any ‘unprotected’ criminal convictions relating to them even when they may be considered ‘spent’ for other purposes.
+We no longer ask candidates to disclose criminal convictions at application stage.
+Instead, we ask candidates to declare convictions at offer stage.
+If you are offered a job with us, you will be sent our declaration form which contains a section on Rehabilitation of Offenders, where the post being applied for is exempt from the provisions of the Rehabilitation of Offenders Act (1974).
+When responding to these questions, you must disclose any ‘unprotected’ criminal convictions relating even when they may be considered ‘spent’ for other purposes.
 (Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975).
 Guidance on which convictions you must disclose to us, together with those which are ‘protected’ (and do not need to be disclosed) can be found on the Disclosure and Barring Service (DBS) website.

-Applicants will also be required to complete an online disclosure form from the DBS.
-Enhanced disclosure will be required when the post involves working with vulnerable children and young people, where substantial unsupervised contact with them is part of the post.
+Applicants may also be required to complete an online disclosure form from the DBS.
+An enhanced disclosure is required when the post involves working with vulnerable adults or with children and young people, where substantial unsupervised contact with them is part of the post.

 A person’s criminal record, in itself, will not debar that person from being appointed to a post with Catch22 unless the Protection of Children Act 1999, the Criminal Justice and Court Services Act 2000 and/or the Care Standards Act 2000 applies.
 Discretion will also be exercised where it is felt that a recent and/or serious conviction might mean that a person might re-offend or cause harm.